BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 *	Lack of trust for data that originates from non-governmental organisations

 ### 5. Use selected data
-*	Mixed and variable formats
+*	Data is not available in the formats users prefer
-*	Not mobile friendly
+*	Data viewers and exploration option are not optimised for mobile display
-*	Too many steps restricting access
+*	Too many barriers such as user registration required pre-download
-*	Different standards
+*	Different standards //NEED TO CLARIFY
 *	No API access
-*	Licensing restrictions
+*	Licencing restrictions
 *	Reliance on others for interpretation
-*	Character corruption
+*	Character corruption within data or metadata